Belhaven, Scotland

-Belhaven is a village in East Lothian, Scotland, and was originally the ancient port of Dunbar of which town the village has always been a part.
+Belhaven (Beul na h-aibhne, meaning mouth of the river) is a village in East Lothian, Scotland, and was originally the ancient port of Dunbar of which town the village has always been a part.
 Belhaven takes its name from its situation at the mouth of the Biel Water.
 The village is home to Belhaven Hill School, an independent co-educational prep school for children between the ages of 7–13.

 History

 Belhaven originated as a subsidiary settlement of the burgh of Dunbar and was first mentioned in the 12th century as the site of the port of Dunbar and that the village had been divided into crofts and tenements.
 Its continued to be the port of Dunbar into the sixteenth century, when new works at Dunbar replaced it.
 The physical traces of Belhaven's once substantial breakwater and pier were removed by quarrying and recycling.
 The location of Belhaven and its distance from Dunbar, with the now drained Belhaven Loch giving a plentiful supply of water, meant that a leather tanning industry developed.
 In addition, many of the villagers grew enough fruit and vegetables to trade in Dunbar.
 The readily available water also allowed brewing to develop.
 The first brewers in the area were said to be the monks from the monastery on the Isle of May who had been granted land in the area.

 In 1901 a hospital, the Dunbar Combination Hospital, was opened to the south of Belhaven and it continues as a community hospital and a nursing home today, on the same site.
 The outline of Belhaven has remained largely unchanged for the last 200 years and its street plan is still similar to what it was two centuries ago, although some streets are longer.
 Six sizeable houses on the edge of the village defined its perimeters and these large properties, set in their own grounds, prevented Dunbar from expanding to join Belhaven, except for a small area in the south eastern corner.
 Most of the village is within a Conservation Area and many of the older buildings are listed.
 Winterfield was the home of Captain R. Anderson of the Royal Navy.